A Brief History

 Playing at the World, 2E

-The first volume of a newly expanded edition exploring D&D's creation, drawing from extensive archival research into 1970s wargaming clubs and fanzines to chart how Gygax and Arneson's revolutionary game emerged.
+The first volume of a newly expanded edition exploring D&D's creation, drawing from archival research into 1970s wargaming clubs and fanzines to chart how Gygax and Arneson's game emerged.

 Learn More →